marcaddeo/docdoc/README.md

 This is an example document.
 It overrides the theme's `title` metadata with it's own document specific version.
 ```

+### Extra metadata
+Document metadata can also be overriden using the `--extra-metadata` or `-e`
+flags.
+Metadata passed this way takes precedence over all other defined
+metadata.
+This supports passing in YAML as a string, or loading from a YAML
+file by prefixing the file path with `@`.

+`docdoc -e "title: Overriden title" -e "subtitle: Overriden subtitle"
+docs/example.md docs/dist`

+`docdoc -e '@overrides.yml' docs/example.md docs/dist`

 ### Output
 Documents will be written to the specified `<output-dir>`.
 Document paths will